 Attempted Murder of Buddy Austin and Pedro Morales – The Aftermath

-Eventually, both Buddy Austin and Pedro Morales made full recoveries, but the implications of this incident were very serious for wrestling because Barnett, like the vast majority of promoters of the time, had strict rules forbidding babyfaces and heels to socialize together in public.
-This was one of the measures used to try to protect the business and maintain the illusion of hatred between the heels and babyfaces.
+Eventually, both Buddy Austin and Pedro Morales made full recoveries.
+Still, this incident’s implications were severe for wrestling because Barnett, like the vast majority of promoters of the time, had strict rules forbidding babyfaces and heels to socialize together in public.
+This was one of the measures used to protect the business and maintain the illusion of hatred between the heels and babyfaces.

 Buddy Austin and Pedro Morales were scheduled to wrestle each other at Sydney Stadium two days after the attack, but this never happened.
 The reason given to the public is unknown, but we saw above what was written in Wrestling Revue.

 Austin did work again in Australia a short time later, again for Barnett’s World Championship Wrestling.
 Don Fargo believes an arrangement was made with the crime bosses.
 As mentioned in his book, "I can’t say for sure, but I think Barnett paid Buddy’s enemies to leave him alone.
 Buddy was a good draw in Australia, and Barnett thought he was well worth the expense."

 On the other hand, Morales never returned to Australia, and towards the end of 1970, he began to work exclusively for the WWWF in the next five years.
 In early 1971, he became the World’s Heavyweight Champion when he defeated Ivan Koloff and held the title for 1027 days.
 In one of his best-remembered matches, Morales faced Sammartino, who was often his ally, in front of more than 20,000 people at Shea Stadium in 1972.
 A curfew ordinance forced the marathon 75-minute match to end in a draw.